JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 When the shared module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM.
 When it is built into an iOS framework, common Kotlin code gets treated as Kotlin/Native.
 When the shared module is built into a web app, common
-Kotlin code can be treated as Kotlin/Wasm or Kotlin/JS.
+Kotlin code can be treated as Kotlin/Wasm and Kotlin/JS.

 ![Common Kotlin, Kotlin/JVM, and Kotlin/Native](module-structure.svg){width=700}